-In this article, we explain how the Grip Matchmaking Solution deals with timezones as part of its calendar integration.
+In this article, we explain how Grip deals with timezones as part of our calendar integration.

-The most important thing to understand is the difference between your own current timezone and the timezone the event is taking place in.
-Take for example an event that is taking place in New York but you are currently in London.
+The most important thing to understand is the difference between your current timezone and the timezone the event is taking place in.
+For example, an event that is taking place in New York but you are currently in London.

 If you look at the Event Agenda and add a 3pm session to your schedule, you expect this 3pm time to be the time the session is taking place in New York even though you yourself might be in London.